-The attorney must "demonstrate honesty, integrity, professionalism as defined by the Lawyer’s Creed of Professionalism of the State Bar of Arizona…."
+To become board certified, the attorney must "demonstrate honesty, integrity, professionalism as defined by the Lawyer’s Creed of Professionalism of the State Bar of Arizona…."

-The attorney must also show a high degree of competence in the practice of criminal law including an understanding of the substantive law and rules of practice, procedure, evidence and ethics pertaining to criminal law.
+The attorney must also show a high degree of competence in the practice of criminal law including an understanding of the substantive law and rules of practice, procedure, evidence, and ethics pertaining to criminal law.

 The attorney must show a high degree of skill, thoroughness, preparation, effectiveness, professionalism, and judgment in the field of criminal law.
 The attorney must pass a written examination on criminal law topics.

-The names of the attorneys that apply to become certified specialist in criminal law will be published in a State Bar of Arizona publication.
+The names of the attorneys that apply to become a certified specialist in criminal law will be published in a State Bar of Arizona publication.
 Other attorneys in the community are then provided with an opportunity for comment for at least 30 days before consideration of applications by the Advisory Commission.

-Before becoming a board certified specialist in criminal law by the Arizona Board of Legal Specialization, the attorney must complete a certain number of continuing legal education (CLE) seminars concentrated in substantive criminal issues and professional responsibility.
+Before becoming a board-certified specialist in criminal law by the Arizona Board of Legal Specialization, the attorney must complete a certain number of continuing legal education (CLE) seminars concentrated in substantive criminal issues and professional responsibility.